WeblateOrg/weblate/docs/admin/management.rst

     In case you need to specify version control system to use, you can do it here.
 The default version control is Git.

-.. django-admin-option:: --component-regexp REGEX

-    You can override parsing of component name from matched files here.
-This is a regular expression which will be matched against file name (as matched by `<filemask>`) and has to contain named groups `name` and `language`.
-This can be also used for excluding files in case they do not match this expression.
-For example: ``(?P<language>.*)/(?P<name>[^-]*)\.po``

-.. django-admin-option:: --no-skip-duplicates

-    By default the import does skip already existing projects.
-This is to allow repeated importing of same repository.
-However if you want to force importing additional components even if name or slug matches existing one, you can do it by passing ``--no-skip-duplicates``.
-This is generally useful for components with long names, which will get truncated on import and many of them will get same name or slug.

 To give you some examples, let's try importing two projects.